dotnet/csharplang/proposals/pattern-variables.md

 ### Variable redeclaration

-- Pattern variables are allowed to be redeclared in the same scope if not already definitely assigned.
+- Pattern variables are allowed to be redeclared in the following locations if not already definitely assigned:
+	- Within case labels for the same switch section (includes `when` clauses)
+	- Within a single expression (includes `is` expressions)
+	- Within a single pattern (includes `switch` expression arms)
+	- Across top-level condition expressions within a single `if` statement (includes `else if`)

   These names can possibly reference either of variables based on the result of the pattern-matching at runtime.
 - Pattern variables with multiple declarations must be of the same type, excluding tuple names and nullability for reference types.

 ### Definite assignment